dymmond/esmerald/docs/middleware/middleware.md

 ### HTTPSRedirectMiddleware

-Like Starlette, enforces that all incoming requests must either be https or wss.
+Like Lilya, enforces that all incoming requests must either be https or wss.
 Any http os ws will be redirected to the secure schemes instead.

 ```python